DeveloperTK/discord-channel-archive/README.md

 This is a JSON based file format, design to store discord channel contents.
 Ideally this is stored as a BSON file to reduce file size, but regular JSON is also supported.
-This repository contains a description of the file structure, as well as a html viewer, that displays channel archives in a human-readable way.
+This repository contains a description of the file structure, as well as an
+<a href="developertk.github.io/discord-channel-archive/webview/index.html">html viewer</a>,
+that displays channel archives in a human-readable way.

 ## JSON Format